-Medicare pays 100 percent of the cost of an annual breast cancer screening.
+Medicare pays 100% of the cost of an annual breast cancer screening.
 Part A pays for inpatient breast cancer surgery or breast implant surgery after a mastectomy.
 Breast surgeries done at a doctor’s office or outpatient center are covered by Part B.

 Does Medicare Cover Radiation Treatments?

-Does Medicare Cover Lung Cancer?
+Does Medicare Cover Lung Cancer Treatments?

 The Trump administration has made the CAR T-Cell cancer therapy available to Medicare beneficiaries.
 This means access to innovative new cancer therapy.
 CMS is working closely to monitor patient outcomes from the treatment.

 Trump and Secretary Azar finalized the decision to cover the FDA-approved Chimeric Antigen Receptor T-Cell or “CAR T-Cell” Therapy, which is a form of treatment for cancer that uses the patient’s own genetically-modified immune cells to fight cancer.

 This treatment is approved for people with certain types of non-Hodgkin lymphoma and B-cell precursor acute lymphoblastic leukemia.

 Medicare covers CAR T-Cell therapy when it’s done in a healthcare facility enrolled in the FDA risk evaluation and mitigation strategies (REMS) for FDA-approved indications.

 Medicare also covers FDA-approved CAR T-cell therapy for off-label use when CMS-approves compendia.

 The manufacture of the therapy will be conducting post-market observational studies.
 This is to monitor potential risks when considering whether to approve new CAR T-cell products.